Kavus Torabi

-Kavus Torabi (born 5 December 1971) is a British-Iranian musician, composer, record label owner and radio broadcaster.
-A multi-instrumentalist, he is known for his work in the psychedelic, avant-garde rock field (primarily as a guitarist).
-Torabi was one of the founding members of the Monsoon Bassoon (as singer, guitarist and one of the two primary composers), was a member of the cult rock band Cardiacs, and fronts and plays guitar for the current lineup of psychedelic band Gong.
+Kavus Torabi (born 5 December 1971) is a British musician, composer, record label owner and radio broadcaster.
+Described as a "psychedelic polymath", he is a multi-instrumentalist known for his work in the psychedelic, avant-garde rock field.
+Rising to prominence as a member of Cardiacs, Torabi has fronted the progressive rock band Gong since 2014 and led the band Knifeworld from 2009 to 2018.
+He has since been active as a solo artist and one-third of the electronic band the Utopia Strong.